The facts you should know.

-Fact 1: Quitting smoking is the best thing you can do for your health.
+Fact 1: Quitting is the best thing you can do for your health.

 After quitting smoking, your overall physical and mental health will improve dramatically.
 Within 6 hours, your heart rate will slow, and your blood pressure will stabilise.
 Within a week, you'll have higher levels of protective antioxidants such as vitamin C. Your risk of disease and cancer will continue to drop the longer you stay quit.

 Fact 2: Quitting can improve your mood and relieve stress, anxiety and depression.

 Smoking and vaping cause stress long term.
 Nicotine withdrawal symptoms include stress, anxiety and feelings of depression.
 Continuing to smoke cigarettes or vapes only feeds this cycle.

 If you quit, you'll feel less physically, emotionally and financially stressed.
 You may even find you have a more positive outlook on life.
 Some tips for managing stress include going for a walk, talking with friends, or meditating.

 Research suggests that nicotine is one of the most addictive substances in the world.
 Almost one-third of people who smoke become addicted.
 This is a much higher addiction rate than for users of heroin (23%), cocaine (17%), alcohol (15%), and cannabis (9%).